alextes/farmhand-rs-old/README.md

 - The full list of tickers is cached for 24 hours.
 - A simple price is cached for 60 minutes.
-- A historic price is cached indefinitely.
+- A percent change is cached for 24 hours.
+- The most recently requested 100,000 historic prices are stored for percent change calculation.